Ivordir/StardewValleyStonks/src/WebApp/Info/Info.md

 > Because of this, I made [my own](https://github.com/Ivordir/YALPS) linear programming solver based upon the one linked above.
 > I targeted any low hanging fruit for performance improvement,
 > such that I hope you did not encounter the Optimizer taking a noticable amount of time.
-> There still plenty of areas available for improvement, particularly with the integer solver,
+> There are still plenty of areas available for improvement, particularly with the integer solver,
 > but I stopped when a sufficient level of performance was achieved so that I could focus on Stardew Valley Stonks.

 # Limitations